PowerDNS/ipcipher/ipcipher.md

 ```

 Or in words, RFC 2898 with SHA1 as hashing function, `ipcipheripcipher` as
-salt, 50000 iterations, to derive 16 bytes of key `DK`.
+salt, 50000 iterations, 16 bytes of key `DK`.
 In OpenSSL this
 corresponds to:

 ```